 LED bulbs help reducing energy consumption and new air conditioning systems are inverter systems, which use only about half of the energy used before.
 Various electronic timers are controlling dozens of light zones to turn them on and off when necessary.
 At night (after midnight), the resort lights are reduced to a minimum.

 Newest and most efficient Inverter Technology helps saving energy.
 The new models are consuming roughly half of the usual standard air conditioners.
 They also run very smoothly and quietly.

 Ceiling insulation, ventilation

 All villas are constructed with 10 cm insulation material under the roof and a 10 cm gap to allow for air flow.
 Natural air ventilation of the roofs is often forgotten and it is especially important in hot countries with high humidity.
 A room which doesn’t heat up much, doesn’t need much cooling.

 We are using biodegradable plastics made from starch, produced locally in Thailand.
 Straws, plastic garbage bags, even Tupperware is made from this material, which can be composted.
-As we started this process in the middle of 2018, we are still using up some old stocks but surely, all new purchase is biodegradable.
+As we started this process in the middle of 2018, old stocks are used up and all items used at the resort are fully biodegradable.

 Drinking Water Bottles